 Custom quick controls

 You can customise which Quick Control items appear in the QR menu here, as well as the layout.

 Touch shutter, using the screen as shutter button can be enabled here.

 Image review: You can modify the amount of time the image displays on the LCD monitor after your EOS R7 writes it to the memory card.

 High Speed Display

-When you half press the shutter (or use back button focus) in one of the creative zone modes and then release it, the camera’s meter takes a reading and sets the exposure values.
-These values time out and disappear after the amount of time set by this option.
-You have to half press again to take a new reading at that point.
-From 4, 8, 16, 30 sec too 1, 10, 30 min.
+When you half press the shutter in one of the creative zone modes and then release it, the camera’s meter takes a reading and sets the exposure values.
+After the amount of time is set by this option, these values time out and disappear.
+If you want to take a new reading, you have to half press again.
+30 seconds from 4 to 16, 30 seconds from 1 to 10, and 30 seconds from 10 to 30.